Leah1977/familyfavs/README.md

 ### Click here for a link to the live project on Heroku [Family Favs](https://family-favs-project.herokuapp.com)

+Please use the following to access the Admin section of the website

+Username: admin
+Password: AdminAdmin

 A Data-Centric Development Project for Milestone 3.

 The project is a web application based on the creation of a recipe book.
 It allows users to Create, Read, Update and Delete Recipes.